-- (1) These amounts represent the aggregate grant date fair value for option awards for fiscal year 2020 and 2021, respectively, computed in accordance with FASB ASC Topic 718.
-A discussion of the assumptions used in determining grant date fair value may be found in Note 11 to our Financial Statements included in our Annual Report on Form 10-K for the years ended December 31, 2020 and 2021.
-Options were granted during the year ended December 31, 2021 to Spiro Rombotis, Paul McBarron, and Mark Kirschbaum in the amounts of 190,000 shares, 100,000 shares, and 100,000 shares, respectively. - (2) Consists of the following for all executive officers: Payments for private medical and health insurance, life insurance and permanent health insurance; and matching contributions made under the Company's U.S. 401(k) Plan and U.K. Group Personal Pension Plan. - (3) Mr. McBarron's compensation was translated from British pound sterling to the U.S. dollar using the exchange rates of 1.28337 as of December 31, 2020 and 1.35104 as of December 31, 2021.
-The difference in Mr. McBarron's salary between 2020 and 2021 is due solely to the exchange rate difference.
-Mr. McBarron did not receive a salary revision in 2021. - (4) Dr. Kirschbaum joined the Company on October 23, 2020.
+- (1) These amounts represent the aggregate grant date fair value for option awards computed in accordance with FASB ASC Topic 718.
+A discussion of the assumptions used in determining grant date fair value may be found in Note 11 to our Financial Statements included in our Annual Report on Form 10-K for the years ended December 31, 2021.
+Options were granted during the year ended December 31, 2021 to Spiro Rombotis, Paul McBarron, and Mark Kirschbaum in the amounts of 190,000 shares, 100,000 shares, and 100,000 shares, respectively.
+No Options were granted during the year ended December 31, 2022 to Spiro Rombotis, Paul McBarron, or Mark Kirschbaum. - (2) Consists of the following for all executive officers: Payments for private medical and health insurance, life insurance and permanent health insurance; and matching contributions made under the Company's U.S. 401(k) Plan and U.K. Group Personal Pension Plan. - (3) Mr. McBarron's compensation was translated from British pound sterling to the U.S. dollar using the exchange rates of 1.35104 as of December 31, 2021 and 1.20897 as of December 31, 2022.